 Services for People Who are Deaf-Blind

-Services for the Blind and Visually Impaired provides advocacy, information and referral, evaluation, guidance and counseling services, and training in alternative skills for daily living for individuals who are deaf-blind and their families.
-Tactile, vibratory and other equipment which assists people in communicating and receiving environmental information is available.
+Services for the Blind and Visually Impaired provides advocacy, information and referral, evaluation, guidance and counseling services, and training in alternative skills for daily living for individuals who are Deaf-Blind and their families.
+Tactile, vibratory and other equipment that assists people in communicating and receiving environmental information is available.

 iCanConnect, also known as the National Deaf-Blind Equipment Distribution Program, is managed in Oklahoma by Services for the Blind and Visually Impaired in the Department of Rehabilitation Services.

 DRS was designated by the Federal Communications Commission to purchase equipment, assess individual needs, install, train and provide support to help eligible children, adults and seniors make the most of the communications equipment.